Event health and safety management

 Interested?
 Would like to know more?
 Enquire about this course

-This ‘Event Health and Safety Management Workshop is a hands on, high content session designed to give you all the tools you need to run successful and safe public events.
+These ‘Event Health and Safety Management courses are hands on, high content sessions designed to give you all the tools you need to run successful and safe public events.
 You will get clear, logical, easy to follow advice that you can implement straight away.
 You will also get reference material, templates, top tips and planning aids all backed up by your tutors 20+ years of practical event management experience.

 Event Managers responsibilities are many, but one of the key roles they must undertake is to make sure they have done everything they reasonably can to ensure they deliver a safe event.